 STEP 1: Boot HoleOS Installer

 So first things first, you need to boot the installer.
 You can do that in your boot menu or you can set up your USB as the first option in your boot options in your BIOS.
-If you are not sure about how you can enter your BIOS, try the F2, F12 or Delete buttons, or if that didn’t work, search for „how to enter bios (your motherboard or your laptop)”.
-If you are in HoleOS Bootloader, then select the first option (Boot HoleOS 0.2.1 Installer).
+If you are not sure about how you can enter your BIOS, try the ESC, F2, F12 or Delete buttons.
+If that didn’t work, search for “how to enter BIOS [your motherboard or your laptop]”.
+Here go to boot options and select your HoleOS installer drive as a one-time boot option.
+Now save changes and exit, this will boot you into the HoleOS Bootloader.

 If you are in the installer, you should see this: